smartdevicelink/sdl_evolution/proposals/NNNN-mobile-api-versioning-revision.md

 To compare the parser complexity the comparison includes xpaths to locate the relevant information including versioning.

+## Motivation

+After elaborating the maintainers proposal it was seen that it requires more effort to get realized compared to the authors proposal.
+The XML filesize would increase much more than expected and the risk of potential errors is higher.
+At the end the effort to get the parser to work with versioning is expected to be higher with the maintainers proposal.

 ## Scenarios

 Below you will find all possible scenarios and comparisons this proposal addresses: